John Wick (character): Fulfilling his blood oath

-Excommunicated and reuniting with Sofia
+Surviving Excommunicado

-Excommunicated, exhausted, and wounded, John prepares to escape from New York as assassins gather to kill him after learning of the $14 million bounty placed on his head.
-Fleeing to Morocco using his former allegiances, John meets with Sofia, an old friend, manager of the Moroccan Continental, and someone whose marker John holds for rescuing Sofia's daughter.
+Excommunicated, exhausted, and wounded, John prepares to escape from New York as assassins gather to kill him after learning of the now $14 million bounty placed on his head.
+Wick uses his allegiances to the Ruska Roma, the Director helping John escape by offering him safe passage to Morocco, at the cost that he may never ask the Ruska Roma for help again.

+John meets with Sofia, an old friend, manager of the Moroccan Continental, and someone whose marker John holds for rescuing Sofia's daughter.
 Sofia helps him find the Elder, the one man who is above the High Table itself.
 The Elder agrees to rescind the excommunicado in return for John killing Winston and serving the High Table for the remainder of his life.
 John severs his ring finger and offers his wedding ring to the Elder to prove his fealty.

 John then returns to New York and is pursued by assassins until he reaches the safe haven of the Continental.
 John reunites with Winston but decides to spare him.
 Instead, John and the hotel's concierge, Charon, fight against the High Table and their enforcers.
 Successfully defeating waves of attackers, Winston and High Table representative, the Adjudicator, have a parley on the hotel roof.
-Ultimately, Winston knowingly shoots John in his bulletproof jacket multiple times to restore his standing with the High Table, while not wanting to betray him, and John tumbles from the roof into the street.
-The Bowery King, recovering from grave wounds inflicted by the Adjudicator's assassin named Zero, retrieves the badly injured John in his hideout, where he tells John that he plans to declare war against the High Table and John agrees to join him.
+Ultimately, Winston shoots John in his bulletproof jacket multiple times to restore his standing with the High Table, while not wanting to betray him, and John tumbles from the roof into the street.
+The Bowery King, recovering from grave wounds inflicted by the Adjudicator's assassin named Zero, retrieves the badly injured John in his hideout, where he tells John that he plans to declare war against the High Table.
+John agrees to join him.

+Eve's Revenge

+After Eve Macarro -- whom John had briefly met while seeking help from the Director -- goes rogue, the Director hires him to kill her in order to prevent war between the Ruska Roma and the Cult.
+Unable to convince Eve to give up her mission and sympathetic to her, John agrees to allow Eve until midnight to kill the Chancellor or John will be forced to fulfill his contract.
+During the battle that follows, John kills Cultist Dex to save Eve's life.
+In retaliation, a number of Cultists attack him, but they are quickly dispatched by the legendary assassin.
+After Eve successfully kills the Chancellor, John calls the Director to inform her of his death which she is satisfied by as war has been prevented.